iloveitaly/hyper-focus/README.md

 - Fast, CLI-oriented tool
 - [UI via Raycast](https://www.raycast.com/iloveitaly/hyper-focus)
-- Configuration in a simple JSON file ([here's an example](https://github.com/iloveitaly/dotfiles/blob/master/.config/focus/config.json))
+- Configuration in a simple JSON file ([here's an example](https://github.com/iloveitaly/dotfiles/blob/master/.config/focus/config.json)).
+You can [add comments to this JSON](https://json5.org)!
 - Very memory efficient, even over long periods of time
 - No weird hangs or freezes (Focus app had this issue)
 - Run scripts on sleep events (you don't need to rely on the abandoned sleepwatcher tool)